jdittrich/userNeedResearchBook/text/allURBook.md

 <div class="example">

-I'd like to take notes, and, in addition record audio – if that is ok with you.
-The audio recording helps me to focus on your work as I don’t need to concentrate as much on writing notes if I have the recording as backup.
-The audio will be listened to be me an one colleague; we will anonymize and transcribe the data before we share it with the product design team.
+I'd like to take notes, and, in addition, record audio – if that is ok with you.
+The audio recording helps me to focus on your work as I don’t need to concentrate as much on writing notes, if I have the recording as backup.
+Me and a colleague will listen to the audio;
+  we will anonymize and transcribe the data before we share it with the product design team.

-If you feel uncomfortable with the recording at any time we can pause the recording.
+If you feel uncomfortable with being recorded at any time we can pause the recording.

 You can cancel the interview at any time if you feel it is needed.